Updated May 2023

 –This is baby gear lab, not the most trustworthy on non toxic aspects.

 #whyshouldweworry: Traditional wipes contain a plethora of chemicals and toxic fragrances.
-Interesting tidbit: If you hear the term “non woven” it probably means synthetic.
+Similar to diapers, wipes frequently touch your babies skin (and your hands), so avoiding toxicity is a priority!
+Surprisingly, some of the brands that make some of the best choices for diapers, still have toxic ingredients in their wipes.
+Interesting tidbit: If you hear the term “non woven” it probably means a synthetic wipe material.

 #MyTopPicks for best wipe options:

 These are all dry wipes; wet them with water just before use.
 For newborns I keep a thermos bottle with warm water nearby to wet them.
-For older babies, a bottle of room temperature water or a glass dispenser.
-Amazon affiliates link: https://amzn.to/3nTF3sw
+For older babies, a bottle of room temperature water or a glass dispenser (Amazon affiliates link: https://amzn.to/3nTF3sw), or just run them under a sink if nearby.

 -Another option is Swisspers organic cotton rounds (like the ones you use to wipe toner on your face) but I’m not sure they would be big enough to work well, at least for me.